 years?”
 Do you know why you’re still breathing????
 Because God loves you and

-wants to give you a chance to repent and turn from your evil ways and receive
+wants to give you a chance to ask for salvation, repent and turn from your evil ways and receive

 Him into your heart and life so that you won’t suffer hell for eternity.

 2) Why is there such suffering in the world if God made it and He is supposedly